fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 # Motivation

+There are a number of motivations both for the general mechanism and the specific type-directed conversions admitted.

+### Motivation for general mechanism

+The mechanism is required for type-directed features adding more implicit (i.e. auto-upcast) structural subtyping to F# such as [Anonymous Type-tagged Unions](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1092-anonymous-type-tagged-unions.md).

 ### Motivation regarding explicit upcasts

 Explicit upcasts are some times required in F# coding and this can be unexpected.
 For example, prior to this RFC this is allowed: